pragathoys/build_cpuminer_multi_for_armv7/README.md

 root@raspberrypi:~#
 ```

-# install the required libraries in the system
+# Install the required libraries in the system

 Before starting the build please make sure you have installed the following libraries (make sure yo uare loggedin as root otherwise you will have to use sudo infornt of each of the commands):